cjwit/melody/source/index.md

 ## Try it yourself

 The large boxes under the melody and bass loops control the timbre of those sounds.
-They are connected to filters: drag the circle to the right or left to change one filter, up and down to change another.
+They are connected to filters: drag the circle to the right or left to change one effect, up and down to change another.

 <div id="playButton"></div>

 <div id="melodyLoop" class="loop"></div>

+Drag the circle to add or remove distortion and delay.

 <div id="synthEffects" class="effects"></div>

 <div id="bassLoop" class="loop"></div>

+Drag the circle to add or remove "BitCrusher" and "Chorus" effects.

 <div id="bassEffects" class="effects"></div>